Upper Bounds on Overshoot in SIR Models with Nonlinear Incidence: Abstract

 \section{Abstract}

 We expand the calculation of the upper bound on epidemic overshoot in SIR models to account for nonlinear incidence.
-We lay out the general procedure and restrictions to perform the calculation analytically.
-We show why the infected fraction must enter linearly into the incidence term, whereas the susceptible fraction can enter more generically, including non-monotonically.
-We demonstrate the procedure by working through several examples.
-We also numerically study what happens to the upper bound on overshoot when nonlinear incidence manifests in the form of dynamics over a contact network.
+We lay out the general procedure and restrictions to perform the calculation analytically for nonlinear functions in the number of susceptibles.
+We demonstrate the procedure by working through several examples and also numerically study what happens to the upper bound on overshoot when nonlinear incidence manifests in the form of epidemic dynamics over a contact network.
+We find that both steeper incidence terms and larger contact heterogeneity can increase the range of communicable diseases at which the overshoot remains a relatively large public health hazard.